marcelo-m7/MS-Portfolio/docs/EDGE_FUNCTION_SETUP.md

 1. ✅ Set `RESEND_API_KEY` in Supabase secrets
 2. ✅ Verify sending domain in Resend (or use test domain)
-3. ✅ Test the function with `test-edge-function.sh`
+3. ✅ Test the function with `tests/test-edge-function.sh`
 4. ✅ Test the contact form on your website
 5. ✅ Check email inbox to confirm delivery